Roblox/nomad-driver-containerd/README.md

 ```
 make clean
 ```
-This will delete your binary: containerd-driver.
+This will delete your binary: `containerd-driver`